LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

     unsigned int deletedNodes = 0;
     // and start a loop that will end when the current node is NULL while (head != NULL) {
+        // we store the current node ina  tmp variable tmp = head
-        // we store the next node
+        // we assign the next node as the current node head = tmp->next;;
-        tmp = head->next;
         // free the current node
         free(head);
-        // and assign the next node as the current node head = tmp;
         // and update the counter
         deletedNodes++;
     }